open-gpdb/gpdb/gpdb-doc/markdown/install_guide/upgrading.html.md

     $ sudo chown -R gpadmin:gpadmin /usr/local/greenplum*
     ```

-7. If needed, update the `greenplum_path.sh` file on the coordinator and standby coordinator hosts for use with your specific installation.
+7. If needed, update the `greenplum_path.sh` file on the master and standby master hosts for use with your specific installation.
 These are some examples.
     -   If Greenplum Database uses LDAP authentication, edit the `greenplum_path.sh` file to add the line:

         ```